 NB: Where the reviewer is not the Formal Leader, the Formal Leader shall consult with the reviewer prior to making a recommendation to the Salary Review and Promotions Committee.

-6.2 The identification of areas for the staff member’s development is to be incorporated by the staff member into his/her individual development plan.
-See MP0461 Staff Development Policy.
+6.2 The identification of areas for the staff member’s development is to be incorporated by the staff member into they/their individual development plan.
+See Staff Development Policy.

 6.3 An update of the staff member’s position description, incorporating any new accountabilities/responsibilities agreed during the review, and removing any accountabilities/responsibilities no longer considered part of the staff member’s role.
 In addition, the performance review should inform workload planning.